m4rco-/dorothy2/README.md

         #gem install pcapr-local

-* Start pcapr-local by using the dorothy's account and configure it.
+* Start pcapr-local by using the dorothy's system account and configure it.
 When prompted, insert the folder path used to store the network dumps

         $startpcapr
         ....